mlflow/mlp-regression-template/README.md

 trained model.

 #### Ingest Scoring step
-The ingest scoring step, defined in the `data_scoring` section in [`pipeline.yaml`](https://github.com/mlflow/mlp-regression-template/blob/main/pipeline.yaml), specifies the dataset used for batch scoring and has the same API as the [ingest step](#ingest-step).
+The ingest scoring step, defined in the `steps.ingest_scoring` section in [`pipeline.yaml`](https://github.com/mlflow/mlp-regression-template/blob/main/pipeline.yaml), specifies the dataset used for batch scoring and has the same API as the [ingest step](#ingest-step).

 **Step artifacts**: